qwertie/home/misc/Atlas-Shrugged-summary.md

 > "Hell, no. I 'invented' it long before I had Rearden Metal.
 I figured it out while making steel for bridges.
 I wanted a metal with which one would be able to do this, among other things.

-In New York, Jim Taggart worries that "Top experts" from the National Council of Metal Industries say Rearden Metal is brittle, that it will crack suddenly, without warning; that the convention of the grade school teachers of New Mexico resolves that children should not be permitted to ride on the new Rio Norte Line of Taggart Transcontinental when it's completed, because it is unsafe; and he's angry that Don Conway won't sell the track he's not allowed to use to Taggart.
+In New York, Jim Taggart worries that "top experts" from the National Council of Metal Industries (headed by Orren Boyle) say Rearden Metal is brittle, that it will crack suddenly, without warning.
+Also, the convention of the grade school teachers of New Mexico resolved that children should not be permitted to ride on the new Rio Norte Line of Taggart Transcontinental when it's completed, because it is unsafe.
+And Jim is angry that Don Conway won't sell the track he's not allowed to use to Taggart.
 Dagny agrees to defend Rearden Metal at a New York Business Council meeting, but as they drive there he mentions that he has also invited Betram Scudder to debate against her on live radio; she screams in protest and leaves, as Jim, somehow confused about her reaction, futilely tries to stop her.

 Meanwhile, the State Science Institute meets Rearden to share their "unfavorable opinion" of the metal due to its "social impact", and he ignores them.

 > "At a time of desperate steel shortage, we cannot afford to permit the expansion of a steel company which produces too much, because it might throw out of business the companies which produce too little, thus creating an unbalanced economy..."